-The Institute of Medicine (IOM) Committee shared recommendations on priorities in public health for the epilepsies in a public briefing in March of 2012.
+The Institute of Medicine (IOM) Committee shared recommendations on priorities in public health for the epilepsies in a public briefing.
 READ THE REPORT BRIEF HERE.

 - 1 in 10 people in the U.S. will have a seizure in their lifetime; 1 in 26 people will develop epilepsy.

-- 2 million people in the U.S. have epilepsy, also known as a seizure disorder.
+- Nearly 3 million people in the U.S. have epilepsy, also known as a seizure disorder.

 - 60,000 people in Minnesota have epilepsy, which is enough people to fill TCF Bank Stadium.